 Wifi infrastructure is another very important infrastructure area that is often overlooked when creating large scale mobile test automation.
 You can get to about 10 maybe even 15 devices with any Wifi infrastructure without any problems but as the number of devices in your Wifi network adds up, so do the problems.
 Quite often all devices are able to connect to the wifi without problems but the problems appear when all of those start transferring data at the same time.
 Most Wifi access points are not designed for this kind of throughput and you will start observing different kinds of timeouts on server responses etc. Network throughput on typical Wifi router is around 100-150 Mbit/s but and when you have several dozen wireless devices trying to download at tens of Mbits/s you can easily see where the bottleneck is.

 There are several brands on the market selling enterprise-grade Wifi access points and we have tried at least Aerohive, Cirrus and Cisco Meraki.
 Our current favorite is Cisco Meraki which has three separate radios each capable of working on either 2.4Ghz or 5Ghz frequency band and each of them can transfer up to 300 Mbit/s giving whopping 900 Mbit/s from your devices to the back end servers.
-Another nice thing about Cisco Meraki Wifi infrastructure is their cloud-based management UI that has features like throttling the speed of individual Wifi connection which can be useful for instance when simulating different network conditions.
+Another nice thing about Cisco Meraki Wifi infrastructure is its cloud-based management UI that has features like throttling the speed of individual Wifi connection which can be useful for instance when simulating different network conditions.

 Another important consideration is how you integrate your in-house device lab to your build process.
 Most likely you have already a separate Continuous Integration server in place and you have to make sure that your test infrastructure can be controlled by your CI server without any manual interaction.
 This means that everything needs to be controllable over an API so that your CI jobs can seamlessly both trigger test runs and use the test results from your in-house test lab to trigger further actions such as deploying your app to production.

 Last but not least of infrastructure considerations is that if you are building your in-house device lab in an enterprise setting you need to be able to connect to your company’s centralized user right management system in order to validate, grant and revoke user rights for each user in your test automation system.
 This is just to ensure that any unauthorized users are not able to access data and binaries that they are not supposed to and to synchronize these access rights when people leave the organization, change roles or simply do not anymore need access to such data.
-Most common protocols for doing this are LDAP (Lightweight Directory Access Protocol) and OAuth and your infrastructure should validate each user login through such a centralized system.
+The most common protocols for doing this are LDAP (Lightweight Directory Access Protocol) and OAuth and your infrastructure should validate each user login through such a centralized system.

 Next, we will cover tips and tricks on how to make this setup so robust that you can have your whole development organization relying on the results your in-house lab is producing for every build.